List of Big Time Rush characters: Camille Roberts

-In "Big Time Christmas", Camille gave Logan a present and kissed him goodbye.
-In "Big Time Crush", Camille and Logan date other people even though each one of them realizes that they still care for the other.
-In "Big Time Rocker", Camille finally landed a role in a film ("Spy High") as secret agent Mila Stark and when in role she shared some romantic moments with Logan.
-Logan though seemingly liked her character more than the real her mostly because she kissed him a lot.
-In "Big Time Secret", Logan becomes extremely jealous and overreacts when he realizes that Camille and Kendall share a secret, assuming they are dating, but the truth is they were secretly figure skating together.
-Also, in Big Time Move, Camille was seen during a Big Time Rush performance having a flirty interaction with Logan (pronouncing "i love you"), probably hinting that they may resume their relationship in season 3.

-In the episode, "Big Time Returns", Logan and Camille get back together again.

 Freight Train

-Freight Train (Stephen Keys) is Gustavo's personal enforcer and bodyguard.
-He is huge, amazingly muscular, and able to lift all the boys up at once, but also likes the boys.
+Freight Train (portrayed by Stephen Keys) is Gustavo's personal enforcer and bodyguard.
+He is muscular and able to lift all the boys up at once, but also likes the boys.
 A play on his name, any time he appears a train whistle is heard in the background track.
 According to Gustavo, he is in charge of making people do what he says.
 Although usually portraying an intimidating and serious personality, he has a kind and caring heart towards others including Gustavo.

 Mr. X

-Mr. X (Fred Tallaksen) is the dance instructor for Gustavo's bands, as well as various other music groups.
+Mr. X (portrayed by Fred Tallaksen) is the dance instructor for Gustavo's bands, as well as various other music groups.
 He frequently uses words that start with the letter 'X', and he has choreographed for Boy-Quake and Boys in the Attic, two of Gustavo's boy bands, as well as Madonna, Beyoncé, and Yo Gabba Gabba.
-He first appeared in Big Time Audition, where he tried teaching Big Time Rush how to dance.
-However, they ended up stressing him out, after which he "said a bunch of bad words that started with 'X'" and quit.
-He reappears in Big Time Dance and Big Time Concert, where he again taught them new dance moves.
-Also he makes a brief appearance in season two episode Big Time Girl Group choreographing Kat's Crew.
-He thinks they are better than BTR.